techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=202
 (250)
 Which of the following are true?
 (Choose one.)

+A. System.out has a println() metho
+D.
+B. System.out has a format() metho
+D.
+C. System.err has a println() metho
+D.
-a.
-System.out has a println() method. b.
-System.out has a format() method. c.
-System.err has a println() method. d.
-System.err has a format () method. e.
+D. System.err has a format () metho
+D. e.
 All the above

 f.

-Answer: E
+ANSWER: E
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: